payola/Payola/developer_guide.md

 For every repository defined in the API there exists a repository component, that implements the repository.
 Traits `Repository`, `NamedEntityRepository`, `OptionallyOwnedEntityRepository`, `ShareableEntityRepository` are implemented within the `TableRepositoryComponent` trait.
 The rest of the API repositories are implemented by the corresponding repository components (e.g. `UserRepository` is implemented by `UserRepositorComponent`).

 ##### Eager vs Lazy loading
-Squeryl provides only lazy data fetching from the database.
-The lazy fetching is used when loading usersplugin instance bindings from the database.
+Squeryl provides only lazy fetching from the database.
+The lazy fetching is used when loading users or plugin instance bindings from the database.
 These entities are loaded in the most simple fashion:

 - plugin instance bindings are loaded only with IDs of the target and source plugin instances, those plugin instances are loaded only when needed
-- users are loaded with no data, all their groups, privileges, analyses, plugins, data sources are loaded only when needed
+- users are loaded with unevaluated queries for related items, all their groups, privileges, analyses, plugins, data sources are loaded only when needed

 The rest of entities is loaded eagerly (i.e. entity is loaded with some of its relations evaluated).
 Eager-loading is provided by `TableRepository` abstract class.
 Every repository component that extends `TableRepository` must implement `getSelectQuery` and `processSelectResults` methods. `getSelectQuery` method defines a query to load the entity (and all related entities) from the database, `processSelectResults` method evaluates the defined query result and returns loaded entities.
 Entities are loaded by their repositories in the following way:

 - groups are loaded only with their owner
-- privileges are loaded in `PrivilegeDbRepresentation` form, the the granter, grantee and object are lazy-loded from database, finally the whole privilege is instantiated using Java reflection API
+- privileges are loaded in their `PrivilegeDbRepresentation` form, the the granter, grantee and object are lazy-loded from database, finally the whole privilege is instantiated using Java reflection API
-- plugins are loaded in the `PluginDbRepresentation` form with parameters and owner and then they are instantiated using Java reflection API
+- plugins are loaded in the their `PluginDbRepresentation` form with parameters and owner and then they are instantiated using Java reflection API
 - plugin instances are loaded with parameter values and with related plugins and parameters
 - data sources are loaded with owner and parameter values and with related domain layer `DataFetcher` plugin with its parameters
 - analyses are loaded only with their owner
 	- when there is an access to plugin instances or to plugin instance bindings, the complete analysis is loaded (i.e. no further fetching-query to database will be needed)

 It is crucial to mention that two queries loading entity from repository by the same id (`getById()` method) gets two different objects representing the same entity.
-That is why the standard `equals` method needed to be overriden - the two entities are equal when they have the same ID (since ID is an UUID, which is unique though the whole database, the method is valid)
+That is why the standard `equals` method needed to be overriden - the two entities are equal when they have the same ID (since ID is an UUID, which is unique though the whole database, the override `equals` method is valid)

 <a name="virtuoso"></a>
 ### Package cz.payola.data.virtuoso